-A new state law (SB10) would allow building multi-unit housing in areas that have previously been for singlefamily homes only, as long as there are public services like municipal water and sewer available.
+A new state law (SB10) would allow building multi-unit housing in areas that have previously been for single-family homes only, as long as there are public services like municipal water and sewer available.
 Under the law, Sonoma County could authorize up to 10 units with less governmental review on a single-family parcel instead of the 3 units (main home, accessory dwelling unit and junior accessory dwelling unit) that are currently allowed.
-How many units should the county consider allowing under this law?

-now many amo should the obtaity a ionolael anoming ana Answer Choices Response s Only allow the 3 units that Sonoma County already has to allow 23.68% 638 Allow for up to 10 units if the parcel is large enough and adequate par 45.66% 1230 Allow for 4-6 units in up to 2 structures with enough sewer capacity an 26.02% 701 Other (please specify) 4.68% 126 Answered 2694 Skinned 95
+How many units should the county of onsider allowing und der this law?
+Answer Choices Responses Only allow the 3 units that Sonoma County already has to allow 23.68% 638 Allow for up to 10 units if the parcel is large enough and adequate par 45.66% 1230 Allow for 4-6 units in up to 2 structures with enough sewer capacity an 26.02% 701 4.68% 126 Answered 2694 011